In December 2014, I decided to create a TEDx event in Leamington Spa, England – the town I had been living in for the past year and a half.

 - A free theatre venue for both our dress rehearsal and the main event

-- Free videography (BMW had previously worked with our videographers) and photography
+- Free videography (BMW had previously worked with our videographers) and photography.
+At one point we had 3 videography firms competing to sponsor the event.

 - We also sold our tickets at £55 (£5 shy of the maximum allowed by TED at the time, and significantly more than the £18-25 price typical of nearby TEDx events).
-The purpose of this was twofold – to establish the perceived value of the event, and to make sure we had plenty of money to pay for things
+The purpose of this was threefold – to establish the perceived value of the event, make sure we had plenty of money to pay for things, and ensure we attracted ONLY the people who really wanted to be there (increase event vibe, decrease no-shows etc)

 As our influence in the town grew, we also put the word out for donations for goodie bag items for our attendees, speakers, and sponsors.
 Most TEDx events don’t provide goodie bags, but I felt that this would enhance the experience (and the cloth bags provide an extra ongoing marketing tool as our attendees used them for various errands throughout the year).

-Here’s one thing I’ve learned about persuasion and team leadership – figure out what people want, then align their goals with yours.
+Here’s one thing I’ve learned about persuasion and team leadership – figure out what people want, then make sure you offer experiences that align with their goals

 Volunteers, photography & videography vendors, sponsors, speakers, and attendees all want different things.
 If I could make their life as good as possible before, during, and after the event, I knew things would go well.

 I asked the volunteers what their career goals were.
-I ordered sample t-shirts in each size so that everyone got the size that fit well (so they’d feel great wearing it).
+I ordered sample t-shirts in each size so that everyone got the size that fit well (so they’d feel great wearing it out and about).
 We ordered hoodies that didn’t have the theme on it so they’d be timeless, and could be worn for years.
-I also created a company page on LinkedIn and encouraged the volunteer team to update their professional portfolios accordingly so they could take advantage of their participation in any future career opportunities.
+I also created a company page on LinkedIn and encouraged the volunteer team and speakers to update their professional portfolios accordingly so they could take advantage of their participation in any future career opportunities.

-I made sure our videography and photography were top notch, so our speakers had high-quality marketing materials to use.
+I spent 8 hours analyzing different videography styles and photography from other TEDx events so our speakers had high-quality marketing materials to use.
 Recognizing the fact that they’d be nervous, I secretly asked for notes of encouragement from our 1000-person email list and read these out to our speaker team right before the event.
-I wanted our speakers to know that, whether their friends or family were in the audience or not, they were loved.
+I wanted our speakers to know that, whether their friends or family were in the audience or not, they were loved and supported.

-Our sponsors all got custom-made graphics they could share to display their sponsorship of the event – I wanted them, to0, to get as much benefit as they could out of being the sponsors of the first ever TEDxLeamingtonSpa.
+Our sponsors all got custom-made graphics they could share to display their sponsorship of the event – I wanted them to get as much benefit as they could out of being the sponsors of the first ever TEDxLeamingtonSpa.

 Our attendees got a catered dinner, coffee and tea, wine/beer, and a gift bag full of vouchers from local businesses, all included.
 The value of these freebies alone easily exceeded the price of the ticket, and could only have been possible with the sponsorship we received.